elolelo/FinalPokerSolution/README.md

 2. The card 10 is assumed to be T - so for 10S (10 of spades)  = TS

-3. S and s are interpreated as the samething - This program assumes case-insensitivity
+3. This program is case -sensitive.
+Enter Upper cases only

 4.Not accounting for ace-to-five low rules